MY

 Duck foie gras

-The idea came up during a meal with friends, passing from foie gras toast to fish soup.
-There were still some toasts that I had to honor!
 The association in the mouth has revealed itself.
 It was then necessary to refine with a green crab consommé (cranquette in the Mediterranean) and a crushed with the saffron pistils of Gérard, a passionate friend.

 Another obvious thing for me: keep your taste buds curious, attentive, without any a priori.